dnvriend/shapeless-test/README.md

 res2: reflect.runtime.universe.Expr[CsvEncoder[Person]] = Expr[CsvEncoder[Person]](Predef.implicitly[$read.CsvEncoder[$read.Person]]($read.genericEncoder(Generic.materialize, $read.hlistEncoder($read.strEncoder, $read.hlistEncoder($read.intEncoder, $read.hnilEncoder)))))
 ```

-## Dependently typed functions
-When using shapeless, we are trying to find a target type that depends on values in our code.
-This relationship is
-called dependent typing.
-Dependently typed functions provide a means of calculating one __type__ from another.
-Think of it as computations at the type-level.
-We can chain dependently typed functions to perform calculations
-involving multiple steps.
-For example, we should be able to use a Generic to calculate a Repr __type__ for a case class
-and use a Last to calculate the __type__ of the last element.

 ## Generalized Type Constraints
 The operators `<:<`, `<%<` and `=:=` are called 'generalized type constraints` They allow you, from within a
 type-parameterized class or trait, to further constrain one of its type parameters.